London

 Espresso Martini

 Many people associate espresso martinis with London, and for good reason.
 This popular drink was invented in the city in the late 1980s, and it has been a staple at bars and clubs ever since.
-Espresso martinis are served chilled, and are made with coffee liqueur mixed with vodka and an espresso shot for the extra caffeine kick.
+Espresso martinis are served chilled and are made with coffee liqueur mixed with vodka and an espresso shot for the extra caffeine kick.
 Perfect for a night out on the town to keep you awake into the small hours of the night!

 London Dry Gin

 For many people, gin is synonymous with London.
 The capital has been home to some of the world's most famous gin brands for centuries, and the spirit has been an essential part of the city's culture.
 Today, London dry gin is enjoyed all over the world, but there is nothing quite like enjoying a glass in its birthplace.
 The juniper-heavy style of gin must be made under a set of requirements to be known as 'London Dry' and comes with a guarantee that the gin does not contain any methanol.
-The result is a crisp tasting gin that is loved globally and a bottle would look good in your own drinks cabinet at home!
+The result is a crisp-tasting gin that is loved globally and a bottle would look good in your own drinks cabinet at home!

 Conclusion